findify/flink-protobuf/README.md

 ```

+## Schema evolution

+Compared to Flink schema evolution for POJO classes, with `flink-protobuf` you can do much more:
+* fields can be renamed (as protobuf uses an index-based encoding for field names)
+* types can be changed (so optional field can be made repeated, or int32 can be upcasted to int64)

+For Scala case classes Flink has no support for schema evolution, so with this project you can:
+* add, rename, remove fields
+* change field types

 ## Compatibility

-The library is built over Flink 1.13 for both Scala 2.11 and 2.12, but should be binary compatible with older flink versions.
+The library is built over Flink 1.13 for Scala 2.12, but should be binary compatible with older flink versions.
+Scala 2.11 version is not planned, as ScalaPB already dropped it's support.

 ## License